-Otterbein resident Linda H. (that's her water drop photo at the top of this page) says the first picture she ever took was possibly the world’s first selfie.
+Otterbein resident Linda H. (that's her water drop photo above) says the first picture she ever took was possibly the world’s first selfie.

 As a child, she was “mesmerized” by cameras and couldn’t keep her mind off the family’s own camera one evening during dinner.
 It sat on a cabinet in the hallway, ready with film and a flashbulb.
 Despite her mother’s instructions not to touch it, she reached up and pressed the button, preserving a humorous photo of her eyes and nose peering above the edge of the cabinet.

 “My mother said, ‘Did you touch that camera?
 We’ll find out later.’
 I didn’t know what she meant,” Linda recalled.

 Linda’s father further encouraged her photography, especially one evening as they were out fishing together and a beautiful sunset appeared on the horizon.

 “He handed me the camera and said, ‘Here, you take the picture because you can do so much better than me.’
 And I took the picture, and I was really touched by that.
 And when we got the picture back, I was very pleased by it.
 From then on, I was hooked,” she said.

 While Linda and her husband were raising a family, she didn’t have the time or money to take photos, although she did use her artistic talents for sketching.
 But after a stroke made sketching difficult, she rediscovered her love for the camera.

 She said her joy of photography stems from a few things: Her love for creation, God, nature, and her father, who was part Native American and taught her these values.

 “It was God’s gift to me to be able to capture his creation for others to enjoy.
 So if you get a gift from God, can you sell it?” she said.

 That’s why Linda enjoys freely sharing her talents with others, including having a section on her website where churches and other faith-centered organizations can download pictures to use for free.